hasanissa25/RISK-Global-Domination/README.md

 * Press NewGame at the bottom left.

+* Choose the map you would like to play on.

 * Select the number of players from the drop down menu
 ![New Game](https://github.com/hasanissa25/SYSC3110-Risk-Group10/blob/master/2.png)

 * The current players countries are highlighted in green, and the number of troops in each country is shown on the country.
 ![New Game](https://github.com/hasanissa25/SYSC3110-Risk-Group10/blob/master/3.png)

-* Your options are Attack, PassTurn, QuitGame
+* Your options are Attack, PassTurn, SaveGame, LoadGame, QuitGame
   * Attack: To attack a country:
 ![Attack](https://github.com/hasanissa25/SYSC3110-Risk-Group10/blob/master/4.png)
     * Press the Attack button